adetokunbo/challengehub.app/_posts/en/2020-09-11-how-challengebot-brings-value-back-to-the-classroom-experience.md

 ## Conclusion

-As we move towards online classes and micro-credentials, CH is the way that we bring value
-back to the classroom experience — and go way beyond what the lecture ever gave.
+ChallengeHub is the product that defines how universities around the world will adapt to the new times, and we do this by addressing a current need in a future-proof way.